stared/science-based-games-list/README.md

 # Science-based games

+> The list is essentially about educational based games that nailed entertainment (with a focus on scientific phenomenon). - [mettamage on HN](https://news.ycombinator.com/item?id=14661821)

 Here is a collaborative notepad with educational/science games, i.e. games that are:

 * capturing parts of a real scientific phenomena,
 * actually playable (you can play them for fun, not ones from the *"for classroom only"* category).

 This list was started by [Piotr Migdał](http://p.migdal.pl/) (the author of [Quantum Game with Photons](http://quantumgame.io/)), everyone is welcomed to contribute!
-(The easiest way is to edit this file, commit and create a Pull Request.)
+See: [how to contribute](#how-to-contribute).

 A mini table of content: [Physics](#physics), [Biology](#biology), [Computer Science](#computer-science), [Health](#health), [Mathematics](#mathematics), [Sociology and economy](#sociology-and-economy), [Humanities](#humanities)